Table of Contents[Hide][Show]

 Bonus Tips

-- Arrowroot or cornstarch can also be used as a mineral veil or finishing powder for homemade makeup or as an oil-absorbing powder on the skin.
-I keep a mason jar filled with arrowroot on my counter and use as a dry shampoo in my hair and to set my makeup.
+• You can use arrowroot or cornstarch as a finishing powder for homemade makeup or as an oil-absorbing powder on the skin.
+I keep a mason jar filled with arrowroot on my counter and use it as a dry shampoo on my hair and to set my makeup.

-- If you have dark hair but don’t want to use cocoa powder in your hair, just use plain arrowroot and apply before going to bed the night before or at least 2 hours in advance.
+• If you have dark hair but don’t want to use cocoa powder, just use plain arrowroot and apply before bed the night before or at least 2 hours in advance.
 With some time to absorb you won’t get the fake-gray-looks-like-a-wig look!

 Do you use dry shampoo?
 What is your best haven’t-washed-my-hair-in-days trick?
 Please share below!